-With any more than one child at the kitchen table doing their homework, distractions are common, kicking and calling each other names, or whatever can play havoc on Mom or Dad insisting that they be quiet and do their work.
+With any more than one child at the kitchen table doing their homework, distractions are common, little turf battles can cause emotional upsets, and Mom and Dad are challenged to quiet the kids so they can do their work.

 Put one of our sturdy folders in front of each child, and most often a little miracle happens.
 Kids get quieter, the whole room seems calmer, and kids actually get to work as long as they know what’s expected.
-Parents gain some freedom to help those with a question and the frequency of questions from the kids is reduced when one of the white boards is used to list their assignments and priorities.
+Parents gain some freedom to help those with a question, and the frequency of questions is reduced when one of the white boards is used to list their assignments and priorities.